Frank Zappa famously proclaimed that “jazz isn’t dead, it just smells funny.”

 Here are some personal favorites—seven jazz guitarists you might want to check out.

 Stephane Wrembel, "Bistro Fada," Origins

 Is Gypsy jazz "jazz"?
 Of course it is!
 And Stephane Wrembel is one of the most promising young players in the genre.
-Wrembel—who is from France and apparently lives in New Jersey these days—got a major boost from Woody Allen when the filmmaker used Wrembel's song, "Bistro Fada," in his successful (and pretty damn good) 2011 comedy, Midnight in Paris.
+Wrembel—who is from France —got a major boost from Woody Allen when the filmmaker used Wrembel's song, "Bistro Fada," in his successful (and pretty damn good) 2011 comedy, Midnight in Paris.
 Below, check out a live-in-the-studio performance of the incredibly catchy tune.
 Wrembel's latest album is 2014's Dreamers of Dreams.
 He also teaches, folks.